GMC Logo

 Added file(s)

-Please identify the doctor(s) you have concerns about.
-We can only investigate concerns when we’re able to identify the doctor(s).
+Please identify the doctor(s), physician associate(s) or anaesthesia associate(s) you have concerns about.
+We can only investigate concerns when we’re able to identify the person registered with us.
+To do this;

 • Use their unique GMC reference number.
-All doctors have a GMC reference number and are obliged to give you this number if you ask for it.
+All people registered with us have a GMC reference number and are obliged to give you this number if you ask for it.

-• If you can’t identify the doctor on our online register, try searching the website of the organisation where the doctor works.
+• If you can’t identify the doctor, physician associate or anaesthesia associate on our registers, try searching the website of the organisation where they work.

-Doctor not found.
-Please use Medical Register to find doctor number.
+No record found.
+Please use the registers to find a GMC reference number.

 Please resolve the highlighted issues